polterguy/polterguy.github.io/tutorials/http-rest/index.md

 ```

 You can also have Hyperlambda automatically create a _"multipart/form-data"_ **[payload]** for you.
 To understand
-how, please refer to the [magic.lambda.mime](/documentation/magic.lambda.mime/) project, that explains how to
+how, please refer to the [magic.lambda.mime](/documentation/magic.lambda.mime/) project that explains how to
 semantically create a MIME message using Hyperlambda.
 Then imagine the **[payload]** node being your **[mime.create]**
 node, without any Content-Type, having the Content-Type automatically set to _"multipart/form-data"_.
 This allows you
-to simulate a form data submission arguably automating the behaviour of a browser.
+to simulate a form data submission, arguably automating the behaviour of a browser.
 If your endpoint _returns_ any of the following content types, you can add a **[convert]** argument
 to your invocation to automatically reverse the process, and have Hyperlambda convert the response _to_ a lambda
 object.